-I am an Assistant Professor of Physics and of Applied Mathematics at Harvard University, where I am also an Institute Investigator at the Kempner Institute for the Study of Natural and Artificial Intelligence, and a member in the Center for Brain Science.
+I am an Assistant Professor of Physics and of Applied Mathematics at Harvard University, where I am also a Kempner Institute Investigator and a member of the Center for Brain Science.
 In addition, I hold a part-time appointment at the Center for Computational Neuroscience at the Flatiron Institute (a research division of Simons Foundation focused on computation).

-My research interests are at the intersection of computational neuroscience and deep learning.
+My research interests are at the intersection of theoretical and computational neuroscience, statistical physics and machine learning.
 I am interested in understanding computation in the brain and artificial neural networks by:

 To do this, I use tools in statistical physics, machine learning, and high-dimensional geometry & statistics.